julioconceicao/julioconceicao/README.md

 📫 How to reach me ***julioconceicao.gtr@gmail.com***.

-⚡ I'm interested in studying Machine Learning with Python.
+⚡ I'm interested in studying API's.

 🎓 Soon I'll start my BA in Cience & Tecnology and BA in Computer Science at UFABC (Universidade Federal do ABC).<br>
 (already enrolled)<br>